ufdsat/Frailty-Prediction-EHR/README.md

 # Frailty-Prediction-EHR
 EHR-based frailty prediction using machine learning

-In this study, we created machine learning models to predict frailty against Fred Frailty Phenotype (treated as ground truth) in pre-operative settings for older adults (aged 65 and above) using patients' electronic health records (EHR).
+In this study, we developed machine learning models to predict frailty against Fred Frailty Phenotype (treated as ground truth) in pre-operative settings for older adults (aged 65 and above) using patients' electronic health records (EHR).

 We built two types of models:
   - A comprehensive model including all surgical services that patients in our cohort underwent.